What Is the Difference Between a Facelift and a Neck Lift?

 Beautiful mature woman sitting on couch smiling (model)

-The transition during the last couple of years to remote work and Zoom calls has led many people to focus on the appearance of their jawlines and necks—and not being exactly thrilled with what they see.
+The transition during the last few years to remote work and Zoom calls has led many people to focus on the appearance of their jawlines and necks—and not being exactly thrilled with what they see.
 If your well-defined jaw has softened or the skin on your neck resembles a turkey’s, you may be considering facial plastic surgery.
 The first question many people in this situation ask is whether they need a facelift or neck lift—or both.

 What Is a Neck Lift?